cjumel/dotfiles/.config/starship/README.md

 to use before, but it is faster and a lot easier to configure.

 By default, Starship is enabled in this configuration, so you need to install it for this to work.
-Alternatively, you can entirely disable Starship setup (for instance if you're working on a remote machine and don't want to bother with this).
+Alternatively, you can entirely disable its setup (for instance if you're working on a remote machine and don't want to bother with this).
 See below for details on how to do either option.

 **Install:**